danimkim/mood-tracking-journal/README.md

 ## Implementation Notes

-- [x] Render the list of the journals that are written in current month when the page first loaded.
+- [x] Render the list of the journals that are written in current month when the page first loads.
-- [x] By default, the journal list filtered by month.
+- [x] By default, the journal list is filtered by month.
-- [ ] Add fallback message if there is no data to display.
+- [ ] Add a fallback message if there is no data to display.
 - [ ] Add a filter to sort the list by `created_date`.
 - [ ] Add a filter to sort the list by `emotions`.
 - [ ] Display the previous content in the form when in journal edit page.